 All three of these requirements must be met:

-- Three GCE A Level passes (Grades B, B, C) or equivalent.
+- Three GCE A Level passes or equivalent.

-- RAD Intermediate or equivalent standard in dance.
+- RAD Intermediate or equivalent standard in any dance genre.

 - English Language Proficiency test required for applicants whose first language is not English.